|Oracle® Java ME Embedded Getting Started Guide for the Reference Platform (Raspberry Pi)

 Describes the relationship between a master and one or more devices in a Serial Peripheral Interface (SPI) bus arrangement.
 Data transmission in an SPI bus is initiated by the master device and received by one or more slave devices, which cannot initiate data transmissions on their own.

 A card that stores and processes information through the electronic circuits embedded in silicon in the substrate of its body.
 Smart cards carry both processing power and information.
-A SIM Card is a special kind of smart card for use in a mobile device.
+A SIM card is a special kind of smart card for use in a mobile device.

 Short Message Service.
 A protocol allowing transmission of short text-based messages over a wireless network.
 SMS messaging is the most widely-used data application in the world.

 Short Message Service Center.
 Routes messages and regulates traffic.
-When an SMS message is sent, it goes to an SMS center first, then gets forwarded to the destination.
+When an SMS message is sent, it goes to an SMS center first, and then gets forwarded to the destination.
 If the destination is unavailable (for example, the recipient embedded board is powered down), the message is stored in the SMSC until the recipient becomes available.

 Simple Object Access Protocol.
 An XML-based protocol that enables objects of any type to communicate in a distributed environment.
 It is most commonly used to develop web services.